JakkuAzzo/4D-Image-Recognition/tests/legacy/README.md

-# Legacy tests migrated automatically
+# Legacy tests

-These files are copies of top-level test scripts kept for history.
-Pytest does not collect this folder by default.
+This folder is intentionally excluded from pytest collection via `pytest.ini` norecursedirs.
+Files are kept for historical reference only.